 The economic impact results for the immediate study area (Richland County and Lexington County) are very similar.
-For instance, only 46 fewer jobs are expected to be generated for RA1, but the labor income impact and value added impact are slightly higher - which implies that, on average, jobs are slightly better paid in the immediate study area than the state as a whole.
+For instance, only 46 and 47 fewer jobs are expected to be generated for the RPA and the Refined RPA, respectfully, but the labor income impact and value added impact are slightly higher - which implies that, on average, jobs are slightly better paid in the immediate study area than the state as a whole.
 In other words, the multiplier effects are of the same magnitude at the state and local levels.
 This can be explained by the fact that Richland County and Lexington County are two of the most populous counties in the state and are located in an urban area with a well-diversified economy.